norcams/iaas/docs/team/development/vagrant/up.rst

 Final fixes
 ===========

-A few final stages are needed to start an instance in vagrant.
+A few final stages are needed to start an instance in Vagrant.

 Set host aggregate and availability zone
 ---------------------